AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 The prototype reactor design aligns with that illustrated in Figure 6.
 The Fabrication Details section describes the composition of the reactor, how the subteam constructed the prototype reactor, and how the subteam assembled the system.

-The prototype system’s design is as follows: from the water source (sink) a pressure regulator decreases the pressure in order to prevent leakage.
+The prototype system’s design is as follows: from the water source (sink) a pressure regulator decreases the pressure in order to prevent leakage **could be more specific about the leakage ew465**.
 From there, a clear flex tube goes into a fork system, one side goes into a flow accumulator in order to collect the temperature of the water, the other into the peristaltic pump.
-Hot water (since water saturated with air, once heated, becomes supersaturated [(Florida State University)](https://www.chem.fsu.edu/chemlab/chm1046course/solubility.html
+Hot water **why is it specifically hot water since we used both hot and cold in the experiment? ew465**  (since water saturated with air, once heated, becomes supersaturated [(Florida State University)](https://www.chem.fsu.edu/chemlab/chm1046course/solubility.html
 )) goes into a tube system and through the fluidized bed reactor.
 The reactor, a transparent PVC pipe shown in Figure 9, contains a silica sand bed.
-This is fluidized by the influent water, which travels at no slower than the sand’s fluidization velocity.
+This is fluidized by the influent water, which travels at no slower than the sand’s fluidization velocity **Do we talk more about the specifics of this somewhere else in the report? ie. the ProCoDa calculation vs. experimental results? ew465**.
 The influent water's velocity is controlled manually via the peristaltic pump.
 Ideally, as the supersaturated water flows through the reactor, excess air particles in the water accumulate on the sand grains and form bubbles.
 Such bubbles then depart from their nucleation sites, flow upward out of the reactor (through the effluent tubing), and flow into a bucket.
 While the bubbles are flowing out of the reactor, the pressure sensor records the pressure difference between the inside and outside.
 The bucket at the end acts as the open-faced vent (as illustrated in Figure 1) for the air bubbles to escape into the atmosphere.

 One should note that a mesh screen is installed at the bottom of the reactor to prevent any sand from falling down/out of the reactor. **Figure 8, found in the Fabrication Details section, further depicts this.**